elastx/elx-docs/content/en/docs/openstack-iaas/announcement.md

 alwaysopen: true
 ---

+## 2022-09-30 Openstack encrypted volumes and deprected flavor

+#### During 2021 we announced that all volumes in OpenStack are encrypted at no additional cost.
+We are now changing the end of life date of our legacy encrypted volume types. <br /> We are also deprecating our first dedicated instance flavor.
+No end of life date will be announced today but there will be limited availability as we will not add any additional capacity.

+### Encrypted Volumes EOL update
+During 2021 we enabled encryption at rest for all volumes in our Openstack IaaS.
+Prior to this change you could select encryption as an option which cost more than non encrypted volumes.
+Now all new and existing volumes are encrypted at no additional cost.

+There is a function available in OpenStack to migrate data between volume types that can be used to migrate from a legacy encrypted volume to a standard volume type which also is encrypted at rest.
+We have users requesting to postpone the EOL date and therefore we are now announcing a new EOL date.

+The following volume types are deprecated and will be disabled at the latest 2023-09-30.
+- 4k-IOPS-enc
+- 8k-IOPS-enc
+- 16k-IOPS-enc

+**The price for these volume types will increase by 30% 2023-01-01.**

+If you are running any of the above volume types you need to migrate the data to other volume types.

+When you migrate the legacy encrypted volumes to our standard volumes you will reduce the cost for your volumes.
+You can change the volume type from a legacy encrypted to a standard volume but it is an offline process.
+Please contact support if you need any help or recommendation on how to do this.

+### Deprecated dedicated flavor
+The following dedicated instance flavor is now deprecated.
+- d1-c8-m58-d800
+- v1-dedicated-8 (legacy name)

+We will not announce an End Of Life date today and when we do it will be announced at least one year ahead.
+We will not add any additional capacity to this flavor so there is limited availability.
+There can be situations where we do not have any available capacity to start new instances with this flavor.

+This is also the only flavor that doesn’t have a boot disk with at rest encryption.

+---

 ## 2022-06-15 Increased price on Openstack d2 instances

 ### Due to the increased pricing on hardware and power we need to increase the price on d2 instances.